QbDVision-Inc/mySQL-slow-log-analyzer/README.md

 If you're using plain old RDS, you can download the slow log file(s) from the RDS console pictured above.
 If you have multiple log files, you can open them in a text editor (ex. notepad) and cut and paste them all into one big file.

 If you're using RDS Serverless, the log files aren't available there and you'll have to get them out of cloudwatch.
 Look for a log group that looks like `/aws/rds/cluster/<your-DB-Name->/slowquery`.
-Use the Cloudwatch Insights query engine to query your log group and then download the results (go to `Export Results` -> `Download table (CSV)`).
-If your results are in CSV format, you'll want to use the `--cloudwatch-format` option.
+Use the "Log Insights" query engine to query your log group and then download the results (go to `Export Results` -> `Download table (CSV)`).

+If your results are in CSV format, that's fine.
+Make sure to use the `--cloudwatch-format` option when running the `slowLogAnalyzer.js` program below.

 ## Download NodeJS and this program